 How much is 20,000 subs on Twitch?

-The direct answer is that 20,000 subscribers on Twitch can generate approximately $50,000 to over $100,000+ per month, depending on the revenue split and subscription tiers.
-With a standard 50/50 split, each Tier 1 subscription (priced at $4.99) earns the streamer around $2.50, resulting in roughly $50,000 per month.
-For higher-tier partners with a 70/30 split, earnings can reach around $70,000 or more from subscriptions alone.
-Additional income from higher-tier subs (Tier 2 and Tier 3) can further increase total revenue.
+The direct answer is that 20,000 subs on Twitch can generate around $50,000 to $70,000+ per month from subscriptions alone 📊.
+With a standard 50/50 split, each Tier 1 sub earns the streamer about $2.50, resulting in roughly $50,000 monthly.
+With a stronger 70/30 split, earnings can reach around $70,000+, and higher-tier subscriptions can push the number even further.

 How Twitch subscription payouts actually work